 Right by the mini bistro is a small room that you can also utilize for awesome pictures.
-This place is decorated with hanging plants, a neon sign of the phrase “It Was All A Dream” against a section with an exposed brick wall and a single pink chair.
+This vintage Airbnb house is decorated with hanging plants, a neon sign of the phrase “It Was All A Dream” against a section with an exposed brick wall and a single pink chair.
 Think of all the Instagram aesthetics here!

 Ryim’s Pattern 攀藤室 is definitely not lacking in facilities and amenities either.
 It’s located only a 5-minute drive from the bus terminal at D’Garden, and a 10-minute drive to SquareOne Mall, Old Street Commercial Center and Batu Pahat Mall.